HangX-Ma/cs61c-sp22/project3/README.md

 It's strange I can't pass the `test_integration_mem` test.
 It drives me crazy!

-My custom Mem-type checker also occurs error at specific scenarios.
+My custom Mem-type checker also occurs errors at specific scenarios.
 My design can pass the following test.
-However, if I remove the `lw t1, 0(sp)`, the self designed CPU will be trapped.
+However, if I remove the `lw t1, 0(sp)`, the self designed CPU will get trapped.

 ```asm
 addi s0, x0, 1